BitcoinQnA/Bitcoiner.Guide/grapheneos.md

 - [Geometric Weather](https://f-droid.org/en/packages/wangdaye.com.geometricweather/) is a beautifully designed Open Source weather app available via F-Droid.
 It also supports may different sizes of widgets so you can see the weather in your chosen location straight from your home screen.
 - [Translate You](https://f-droid.org/packages/com.bnyro.translate/) is an Open Source and privacy preserving translation app that supports more than 200 languages.
 Translate You is available via F-Droid.
 - [Proton Calendar](https://proton.me/calendar/download) is a simple to use E2EE that interacts seamlessly with your Proton email accounts.
 Proton Calendar can be downloaded as an APK or via the Aurora store.
+- [PassAndroid](https://f-droid.org/en/packages/org.ligi.passandroid/) is an app for displaying and storing boarding passes, coupons, movie tickets and membership cards etc. Simply download the relevant `pkpass` or `espass` file and open with the app.
+PassAndroid is available via F-Droid.

 <p align="center">
   <img src="/assets/img/grapheneos13-1.png" class="responsive" style="max-width: 80%; height: auto;" />